btcpayserver/btcpayserver-doc/FAQ/FAQ-Stores.md

 * On every payment (including the first payment, in our example, the total  will be 20$ + network fee right away, even on the first payment)
 * Never add network fee (disables the network fee entirely)

-The network fee in BTCPay is **not the as the mining fee**.
+The network fee in BTCPay is **not the mining fee**.
 The customers still need to pay for the miner's fee.

 The network cost is an optional feature.
 It's enabled by default, but it's entirely up to a merchant to enable or disable it.
 The customer sees the "network cost" at the checkout when they expand the invoice information.